Hyacintholcyo/gitskills/README.md

 # gtiskills
-Creating a new branch is quick.
+Creating a new branch is quick AND simple.
-First failure.